hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### System boundaries
 >What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.

-This work studies the time-traveling Elm debugger (core/Debug package version <???>).
+This work studies the time-traveling Elm debugger (core/Debug package version 3.0.0 or lower).
 This includes the debugger framework (tools for replaying input and watching values) together with an observed Elm application.
 The focus lies on the interaction between user and debugger as well as on the interaction between debugger and application.
 <figure>
 We do not cover the Elm language itself or packages used with Elm.
 The focus is clearly on the liveness of the debugger, not the language itself.